teleject/artifactconf-screensaver/README.md

-ARTIFACT CONFERENCE 2013 Screen Saver
+ARTIFACT Conference 2013 Screen Saver
 ========================

 Since [ARTIFACT](http://artifactconf.com) took place in a dinner movie theater, we wanted to put something on the screen during the lunch break that: